MicrosoftDocs/azure-devops-docs/docs/pipelines/integrations/microsoft-teams.md

 > [!div class="mx-imgBorder"]
 > ![Release Filters](_img/integrations-teams/teams-release-filters.png)

-## Approve release deployments from your channel
+## Approve deployments from your channel

-You can approve release deployments from within your channel without navigating to the Azure Pipelines portal by subscribing to the *Release deployment approval pending* notification (which happens by default when subscribing to any release pipeline).
+You can approve deployments from within your channel without navigating to the Azure Pipelines portal by subscribing to *Release deployment approval pending* notification for classic Releases or *Run stage waiting for approval* notification for YAML pipelines.
+Both these subscriptions are created by default when you subscribe to the pipeline.

 > [!div class="mx-imgBorder"]
 > ![Ready for approval](_img/integrations-teams/approve-teams.png)